katcipis/sophia/notes/books/coders-at-work.md

 math-y things, but more like programming problems.
 ```

+## Joshua Bloch

+Java guy with some interesting ideas:

+* The first one to mention how each language is surrounded by a unique culture/community
+* Very interesting insights on the complexity of adding generics to a language
+* Also starting the SICP book =D

 ## Joe Armstrong

 * Very interesting how he details good vs bad days in software development